-These inks are superior to dye based inks as dyes are usually not lightfast.
+These inks are superior to dye based inks as dyes are usually not lightfast and fade.

 Supplied in convenient dropper bottles.

-If using as a paint then all surfaces should be prepared and primed as per normal acrylic paints.
+If using the Acrylic Inks as a paint then all surfaces should be prepared and primed as per normal acrylic paints.

 They adhere to surfaces that normal acrylic paints will adhere to such as wood, paper, board, canvas, galvanised steel and cement based surfaces and other water-based paints.,

 Surfaces such as metals, plastic and glass require priming to ensure good adhesion.